alex8088/electron-vite-docs/packages/en-US/docs/guide/index.md

 - Use fast Hot Module Replacement(HMR) for renderers, and the main process and preload scripts support hot reloading, extremely improving development efficiency.

+- Optimize asset handling for Electron main process.

 - Use V8 bytecode to protect source code.

-electron-vite is fast, simple and approachable, designed to work out-of-the-box.
+electron-vite is fast, simple and powerful, designed to work out-of-the-box.

 You can learn more about the rationale behind the project in the [Introduction](./introduction.md) section.